Why You Have Trouble Learning Songs On The Guitar From Start To Finish, All The Way Through, And How To Fix This

 There are two main reasons:

-Simplify The Song You Are Learning So You Can Play Through From Start To Finish Now
+Simplify The Song So You Can Play Through From Start To Finish RIGHT NOW!

 However, when you simplify the song your are learning, so that you can play it all the way through, you ARE working on all these skills.
 Not only that, but you also get to hear the more detailed parts, that you are working on when breaking the song down, in actual context.
 This will make it a lot easier for you to put them back into the song when these parts are ready.